-Overnight french toast baked on a sweet, sticky caramel that you don’t have to feel guilty about!
-The perfect breakfast or brunch for Christmas, Easter, birthdays, or just any weekend!
+Overnight french toast baked with sticky caramel sauce that you don’t have to feel guilty about!
+The perfect overnight breakfast for any holiday.

 Because who has time for that?
 When I can finally drag myself out of bed in the morning, it’s for a serious mug of coffee and something to eat, like, now.